JoshWang3/Chuwa20250609/ShortQuestions/HW8/HW8.md

 ## 2. Is your id in the database same as what you set in your request? why does this happen?
 > NO, not the same.
 I didn't set any id, it generated automatically.

-This happen because there is an annotation in `Post.java`:
+This happen because there is an annotation in `SpongeBobBurgerPost.Post.java`:
 ```Java
 @Id
 @GeneratedValue(strategy = GenerationType.IDENTITY)